flaviostutz/common-targets/README.md

 - automated CI pipelines should invoke the makefile scripts in order to perform those tasks
 - when a new developer checkouts the project, he/she can directly run "make build" in order to build the project, or "make test" to run unit tests

+### Monorepos

+When using common-targets in a monorepo you should scope the commands to different branches of folders.
+- Inside each module of the monorepo, you will have a Makefile with build/test/lint targets specific for the module itself, but you can have other Makefiles that groups modules on the monorepo if they are in a higher hirarchy folder.
+- For example, if placing it on the root of the monorepo, "build" should build all modules on the monorepo (by invoking "make build" on each module).
+Check the /examples folder for more details.

 ## Examples

 TODO

+Check [/examples](/examples) folder for more